 Firstly, before we can discuss the treatment of pancreatic cysts, we should discuss what they are.
 A cyst is a pocket-like growth that contains fluid.
-In the pancreas, two types of cysts can occur: mucinous or serous cysts.
-Serous cysts contain thin, clear fluid and are considers non-cancerous.
-On the other hand, mucinous cysts contain thicker fluid and are potentially cancerous.
+In the pancreas, different types of cysts can occur.
+Two common types of pancreatic cysts are mucinous or serous cystadenoma.
+Serous cystadenoma contains thin, clear fluid and usually considered non-cancerous.
+On the other hand, mucinous cystadenoma contains mucus and is potentially cancerous.

 Natural treatment options for pancreatic cysts

 While pancreatic cysts usually do not require much treatment, large cysts may cause pain and discomfort.
 Although uncommon, some cysts can transition into cancer.
-Typically, treatment involves draining the cyst or surgery to prevent further growth.
+Typically, treatment involves surveillance of the cyst and if indicated, surgical removal of the cyst.